 Hepatitis A Provides almost 100% protection for up to a year; a booster after 12 months provides at least another 20 years’ protection.
 Mild side effects such as headache and sore arm occur in 5% to 10% of people.

 Hepatitis B Now considered routine for most travellers.
 Given as three shots over six months.
-A rapid schedule is also available, as is a combined vaccination with Hepatitis A. Side effects are mild and uncommon, usually headache and sore arm.
+A rapid schedule is also available, as is a combined vaccination with hepatitis A. Side effects are mild and uncommon, usually headache and a sore arm.
 In 95% of people lifetime protection results.

 Polio Only one booster is required as an adult for lifetime protection.
 Inactivated polio vaccine is safe during pregnancy.

 Typhoid Recommended for all travellers to India, even those only visiting urban areas.
 The vaccine offers around 70% protection, lasts for two to three years and comes as a single shot.
 Tablets are also available, but the injection is usually recommended as it has fewer side effects.
 Sore arm and fever may occur.

 Varicella If you haven’t had chickenpox, discuss this vaccination with your doctor.